 During a total joint replacement, your doctor removes your weakened joint and substitutes an artificial one that moves and works like a natural joint.
 This can help you return to function and get back to the activities you love.

-Here, your doctor will use the latest surgical technologies and methods to perform your procedure and improve your health outcomes and mobility.
-Your surgeon may use a diagnostic tool like arthroscopy to determine the health of joint and find out if you are a good candidate for surgery.
-Find joint replacement procedures at UHS for:
+At UHS, your surgeon will use surgical technologies and methods to perform your procedure and improve your health outcomes and mobility.
+Your surgeon may use a diagnostic tool like arthroscopy to determine the health of joint and find out if you are a good candidate for joint replacement surgery.

 - Shoulder Replacement Surgery